yujunz/ssbench/README.rst

 to a file.

 Coordination between the ``ssbench-master`` and one or more ``ssbench-worker`` processes is managed through a Beanstalkd_ queue.
+This additional dependency allows ``ssbench-master`` to distribute the benchmark run across many, many client servers while still coordinating the entire run.

 .. _Beanstalkd: http://kr.github.com/beanstalkd/